 Again, I refuse to be one of those guys who gives the plot away during a review, so you’ll have to mostly take my word for it.
 But the way that Rick blends stories and creatures from classical mythology with the modern day elevates the book from a by-the-numbers hero story to something that feels really fresh and inventive.
 Percy’s journey mirrors that of classic Greek heroes like Jason or Hercules — a deliberate choice, no doubt — and having that kind of story updated for the new millennium turns out to be just as much fun as you’d expect.

-The Lightning Thief is highly recommended, and I'll definitely be continuing on to the rest of the series.
+The Lightning Thief is highly recommended, and I’ll definitely be continuing on to the rest of the series.
 I got the same tingles as I did when I read Harry Potter for the first time, and I need to know where the story goes!
-Look out for some PJ trivia next week, and in the meantime, peep these links:

 Have you read The Lightning Thief?
 What did you think?
 What was your favorite part?
 (Mine was the scene in the statue shop.)
 Tell me in the comments!